GregBuck/bbresearch_web/content/post/2020-06-26-projections.md

 (7/21/21 update) Discontinued all inseason tracking tools except Togiak projection and C+E dashboard.
 I will continue daily updates of those through the end of the week.

+(7/23/21 update) Discontinuing all inseason tracking tools.
+The 2021 Bristol Bay run is about 65m, 127% of preseason forcast.

 [Ugashik](https://rpubs.com/gbbuck/785806)

 [Egegik](https://rpubs.com/gbbuck/784666)